EricaKoy/EricaKoy.github.io/index.md

 challenges by providing an accurate, efficient, and hyperbolically appropriate version of decision trees and random forests for classification and regression tasks.
 [(Chlenski 2024)](https://arxiv.org/abs/2310.13841).
-**This summer, I classified biological datasets using HYPERDT and competing classifiers and sought to understand the circumstances where HYPERDT is most appropriate for use.**
+**This summer, I classified biological datasets using HyperDT and competing classifiers and sought to understand the circumstances where HyperDT is most appropriate for use.**

 [My Final Report](files/finalreport.pdf)